mks-archive/concierge/README.md

     };

 ###Concierges for Hypermedia-Specific Content-Types
 We also envision people being able to build different Concierges that each work with a different hypermedia-specific content type.
-For example we envision ti will be possible to create a Concierge for any or all of the following that could allow a Concierge Script to interact with any hypermedia API that uses them, such as these and others:
+For example we envision it will be possible to create a Concierge for any or all of the following that could allow a Concierge Script to interact with any hypermedia API that uses them, such as these and others:

 - [**Siren**](http://github.com/kevinswiber/siren#readme)
 - [**HAL**](http://stateless.co/hal_specification.html)